wescale/k8s-advanced-training/Operators/README.md

 # Hands-on: Operators

-During this exercice we will install a mysql operator to create mysql cluster and manage backups to minio S3 bucket https://github.com/bitpoke/mysql-operator
+During this exercise we will install a mysql operator to create mysql cluster and manage backups to minio S3 bucket https://github.com/bitpoke/mysql-operator

 ## Installing Mysql Operator